arzieg/mspdoc/docsrc/source/kubernetes/kadmin.md

 kubectl cluster-info                                                  # Display addresses of the master and services\
 kubectl cluster-info dump                                             # Dump current cluster state to stdout\
 kubectl cluster-info dump --output-directory=/path/to/cluster-state   # Dump current cluster state to /path/to/cluster-state\

+When you cordon a node, you prevent future Pods from being scheduled onto that machine.
+There is NO undrain command

+When you drain a node, you remove any Pods that are currently running on that machine.

 ### View existing taints on which exist on current nodes.
 kubectl get nodes -o='custom-columns=NodeName:.metadata.name,TaintKey:.spec.taints[*].key,TaintValue:.spec.taints[*].value,TaintEffect:.spec.taints[*].effect'